nyu-oop-sp18/class13/README.md

 b ---> B.prototype ---> A.prototype ---> Object.prototype ---> null
 ```

-Newer versions of JS give you a more familiar `class` syntax to do the same thing:
+Newer versions of JavaScript give you a more familiar `class` syntax to do the same thing:

 ```javascript
 class A {